Trafficking and Commercial Sexual Exploitation of Minors

 Data is hard to come by for a meaningful description of sex trafficking as it relates to minors in the United States.
 Research indicates there is a strong association with child sexual abuse and sex trafficking of minors (Institute of Medicine & National Research Council, 2013).
 However, there is no recent research to estimate the number of minors victimized by human trafficking or an estimate for the number of minors at risk.

 The resources offered herein are designed to equip child maltreatment practitioners with tools they can use to recognize and combat the sex trafficking of minors.
 All materials are devoted to filling the gaps in knowledge and understanding of sex trafficking of minors and provide resources for appropriate response, reaction, and questioning for all professionals working with children, throughout the nation and beyond.

-The NCAC Librarian has created a selected bibliography of the professional research regarding trafficking of minors.
+The NCAC Librarian has created a bibliography of the research related to trafficking of minors.
 Included are citations and abstracts for articles, books, book chapters, dissertations, and reports.
 All publications are English language.
 Trafficking and Commercial Sexual Exploitation of Minors: A Selected Bibliography

 A new Open Access journal devoted to trafficking and exploitation: Dignity: A Journal of Sexual Exploitation and Violence

 The Child Abuse Library Online (CALiO) provides access to a significant portion of the research on human trafficking and sex trafficking of minors.
 These publications are freely accessible and listed in date descending order.
 Restricted access publications are not included.
 Publications

 Online Training and Webinars

 NCAC and other organizations deliver evidence-based training via recorded online trainings and live and archived webinars, presented by subject matter experts.